Lydia Night: 2015–2023: The Regrettes

 In 2015, the duo changed their name to the Regrettes, releasing their debut four-track EP in October, titled Hey!, accompanied by a music video for its track "Hey Now!".
 Murphy subsequently departed from the band, leading to the hiring of, then-Genessa members, Genessa Gariano, Sage Chavis and Maxx Morando.

 Under this line-up, the band released their debut album Feel Your Feelings Fool! on January 13, 2017, and its follow up, the 2018 EP Attention Seeker.

 On December 13, 2018, she featured on Gerard Way's Christmas song "Dasher".

 On April 8, 2019, she was featured on Morrissey's cover of "Wedding Bell Blues", also with Billie Joe Armstrong.

 On June 18, 2019, the band announced their second studio album, How Do You Love?, would be released on August 9.

 On December 18, 2023, the band announced that they were breaking up via their official Instagram account.
 They played three farewell shows in LA.

 2025: Pop or Flop

-Lydia launched a YouTube vlog called "Pop or Flop" in January 2025, documenting her journey to being a "Pop Star".
-She released Pity Party, her first single, on April 4, 2025 on her YouTube channel.
+Night launched a YouTube vlog called "Pop or Flop" in January 2025, documenting her journey to being a "Pop Star".
+She released "Pity Party", her first single, on April 4, 2025 on her YouTube channel.